andygodish/wikijs-storage/andygio/landing.md

 Once the build stage is complete and the new image tag has been pushed to the container registry, the `deploy-staging` job takes the new repo tag and updates the image field of the `deployment.yaml` file.
 Flux will routinely check for these changes.
 Once detected, it will update the resources deployed within the cluster to reflect the state of the GitHub repository.

+### deploy-production

+This process is built into its own workflow and is configured to be executed my users with the required privileges on the main branch.
+It's meant to be done manually as indicated by the `on: workflow-dispatch` configuration in the workflow yaml following review by a hypothetical "QA" team in the staging environemt, somewhat simulating a complete lifecycle envrionment you might see at work.